-Inspire the Leaders of Tomorrow – Be a Speaker
+Inspire the Leaders of Tomorrow – Be a Workshop Facilitator

-Being a Washington Business Week speaker is a great way to make an impact on the future leaders of tomorrow.
+Being a Washington Business Week workshop facilitator or speaker is a great way to make an impact on the future leaders of tomorrow.
 Share your experience and expertise with high school students who are eager to learn.
-Topics can range from entrepreneurship, leadership, marketing, and team dynamics to brainstorming, ethics, fiscal responsibility, and more.
-Inspire students with your stories of success, teamwork, leadership, and lessons learned.

 If speaking is your passion, come share it with the leaders of the future.
 Please fill out our Speaker Application Form if you are interested in speaking to our students!
 Being selected as a WBW speaker is a competitive process.
 The WBW team looks forward to learning about you.